tedgrm/medsyntaxexperimental/README.md

 ## Welcome to

-syntax assistant for (medical) search engines
+syntax assistant for (medical) search engines with a scope-driven editor

 Page: https://tedgrm.github.io/medsyntaxexperimental